jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

    The visual ETL tools become unwieldly in complex data transformation logic.
 For a complex transformation logic, which could have been solved with several lines of Python or Java codes in clear logic flow, it will take many work-around steps in ETL tool to develped.
 The end result of using visual ETL tool to develop complex transformation logic is a visual flow chart that is highly complex, confusing, difficult to be undertood by other developers and thus difficult to maintain and enhance in the future.
 With the time going by, even the oroginal developers will have difficulty understanding the highly complex visual flow chart themselves.

-### Technical Debt  3: Use visual ETL tool to process extra large of data traffic volumn without sub-partitions
+### TechnicalDebt-3: Use visual ETL tool to process extra large of data traffic volumn without sub-partitions

    With today's network speed, visual ETL tool like Informatica and Talend can handle a few millions of fact records with tolerable time performance.